 Inaccurate, after the fact and siloed information along the intermodal supply chain present considerable barriers to efficiency and competitiveness.
 Improved access to, and sharing of, real-time transport data brings benefits for both public and private stakeholders—from better information on goods arrival and pick-up time for shippers, to more accurate and reliable information on infrastructure use and cargo flows for public authorities, to more precise asset and network management for logistics and transport providers.

 As we reported in this recent blog, Maersk Line is now sharing live data from its smart reefer containers with its customers and is looking at how to extend that visibility to other members of the intermodal transport chain.
-In the future, we can expect to see even more data sharing platforms, networks and ecosystems emerge, where multiple parties access the same information and share a ‘single version of the truth’.
-This will reduce friction, facilitate integration of intermodal services and ease administration.
+In the future, we can expect to see even more data-sharing platforms, networks and ecosystems emerge, where multiple parties access the same information and share a ‘single version of the truth’.
+This will reduce friction, facilitate the integration of intermodal services and ease administration.

 3. Managing intermodal transport complexity

 Compared to road only, intermodal transport is inherently complex, with many parties and hand-off points which currently lack visibility and control.
-An intermodal supply chain thus presents more opportunities for errors, breakdowns and black holes than a single mode operation.
+An intermodal supply chain thus presents more opportunities for errors, breakdowns and black holes than a single-mode operation.
 As we discussed earlier this year in an editorial on What the Next Stage of the IoT Means for Supply Chain Management, improved IoT technology makes it far easier to locate and monitor these hand-off errors and, as noted above, can help break down information silos between public and private parties that can add cost and delay to cargo flows.

 4. Intermodal asset, infrastructure and network optimisation